microsoft/promptflow/docs/dev/dev_setup.md

 ![img2](../media/dev_setup/set_up_pycharm_2.png)

+### [IMPORTANT] Put tests at proper place

+Principal #1: Put the tests in the same folder as the code they are testing, to ensure code can work within minor environment requirements.

+For example, you write code in `promptflow-core`, then put the tests in `promptflow-core/tests/core`, DO NOT put it in the promptflow-devkit or promptflow-azure.

+Principal #2: Setup separate workflow for tests with extra-requires.

+For example, you want to test `promptflow-core[azureml-serving]`, then add a new test folder `promptflow-core/tests/azureml-serving` to test the azure related code, and set up a new workflow for that folder.
+DO NOT update the environment of promptflow-core test directly.

 ### Record and replay tests

 Please refer to [Replay End-to-End Tests](./replay-e2e-test.md) to learn how to record and replay tests.